 Ensure that the transition to renewable power produces green jobs, and allows individuals and communities to transition to becoming completely self-reliant, if not net zero;

-Improve access not only to renewable power, but also to the ability to own it, with a goal of 75% of energy used in the state being owned locally — with key support for municipal, cooperative and community ownership models;
+Improve access not only to renewable power, but also to the ability to own it, with a goal of increasing municipal, cooperative and community ownership model and a majority of energy used in the state being owned locally;

 Lower the financial barriers to participating in renewable energy investments and ownership so that all Vermonters regardless of income or property ownership status has a stake in the transition;